 What kind of window suits an ultra-modern home?
 If you have a spacious open-plan house with great views, then clerestory windows might be a perfect choice.

 Clerestory (pronounced “clear-story”) windows allow a maximum of natural light, ventilation, and solar heat into a building.

 Clerestory windows consist of large window panes, or a number of smaller window panes, situated at the top of the wall just under the ceiling.
-They can also be placed in a specially-built section of wall that rises above adjoining roofs – this is called a clerestory wall.
+They can also be placed in a specially-built section of the wall that rises above adjoining roofs – this is called a clerestory wall.

 Clerestory windows were used in ancient Egyptian and later European medieval buildings, to illuminate large interiors.
 They’re still popular these days – in large commercial spaces like gyms, as well as more dignified settings!

 In residential homes, they can be installed to create an extra “layer” of windows in a room, above the windows already placed at eye level.
 The acclaimed architect Frank Lloyd Wright used clerestory windows to great effect in projects like the Ennis House in Los Feliz, California.

 This is the most obvious and biggest advantage of clerestory windows.